EyachirArafat/language-styler/README.md

 # language-detector

-### A lightweight JavaScript library for detecting and styling text in multiple languages using Unicode ranges.
-It supports real-time language detection for user input and styles mixed-language text within a single HTML tag.
+A lightweight JavaScript library for detecting and styling text in multiple languages using Unicode ranges.
+It excels at handling mixed-language text within a single HTML tag, styling each language segment with its respective CSS class, and supports language-specific number formats.

----

 ## 🔑 Key Features
-- Detects languages like Bengali, English, Arabic, Chinese, Korean, and more.
-- Styles mixed-language text within a single HTML tag (e.g., `<div>আজকের today ١٢٣</div>`).
+- Detects and styles mixed-language text (e.g., `<div>আজকের ekhane ١٢٣</div>`).
+- Supports language-specific numbers (e.g., Bengali `০-৯`, Arabic `٠-٩`).
-- Supports custom language addition via Unicode ranges.
+- Allows adding custom languages via Unicode ranges.
-- Lightweight and easy to integrate in Node.js, browser, and React environments.
+- Lightweight and compatible with Node.js and browser environments.
-- Handles numbers in language-specific formats (e.g., Bengali `০-৯`, Arabic `٠-٩`).

 ## 📦 Installation